 Who’s at Risk for Preeclampsia and Eclampsia?

 There’s no known definite cause of preeclampsia and eclampsia, but there are risk factors that identify women who are more likely to experience these complications.
-These include high blood pressure before pregnancy, obesity, diabetes, multiple gestations (twins), previous pregnancies with preeclampsia, certain autoimmune conditions, heredity, ethnicity, being older than 35 or younger than 20, first pregnancies, and IVF pregnancies.
+These include high blood pressure before pregnancy, obesity, diabetes, multiple gestations (twins), previous pregnancies with preeclampsia, certain autoimmune conditions, kidney disease, heredity, ethnicity, being older than 35 or younger than 20, first pregnancies, and IVF pregnancies.

 Although the rate of death from preeclampsia and eclampsia is very low, it’s one of the leading causes of illness for mothers and newborns, meaning it’s important to partner with a maternal fetal medicine specialist who can discuss your best care options.
-Patients who have or who are at risk for developing preeclampsia require frequent blood pressure tests to monitor any progression of this disorder.
+Patients who have or who are at risk for developing preeclampsia require frequent blood pressure monitoring to monitor any progression of this disorder.

 Prevention of Preeclampsia and Eclampsia